 Authentication With PAM

 Uyuni supports network-based authentication systems using pluggable authentication modules (PAM) using SSSD.
 PAM is a suite of libraries that allows you to integrate Uyuni with a centralized authentication mechanism, eliminating the need to remember multiple passwords.
-Uyuni supports LDAP, Kerberos, and other network-based authentication.
+Uyuni supports LDAP, Kerberos, and other network-based authentication protocols.

 1. In the Uyuni Web UI, navigate to Users Create User and enable a new or existing user to authenticate with PAM.